 We are truly blessed to live in place that offers such a bounty of fresh, wholesome produce just outside our front doors!
 It seems that everywhere you look, there’s a small, family-owned farm turning out heaps of delicious veggies, fruits, herbs, and more, and we have the privilege of not only peeking behind the scenes but of working with them.
-You see, these delicious gifts from Mother Nature don’t pop out of the ground like magic, ready and waiting to be eaten; there’s a lot of care and planning that goes into every delicious ounce.
+You see, these delicious gifts from Mother Nature don’t just pop out of the ground like magic – there’s a lot of care and planning that goes into every delicious ounce.
 Whether it’s maintaining sustainable growing practices or preserving heirloom varieties for generations to come, Sonoma County’s farmers are on a quest to bring you the very best in local produce that they possibly can.

 Though we often buy our local produce directly from individual farms and farmers, we also get a significant amount through one of our favorite local organizations: Farmers Exchange of Earthly Delights, also known as the F.E.E.D Cooperative.
-The FEED Co-op believes in self-ownership of food systems on a bio-regional level.
+Having recently celebrated their 10-year anniversary this past June, the F.E.E.D.
+Co-op has always believed in self-ownership of food systems on a bio-regional level.
 This begins with growing practices in one’s region that are ecologically sustainable and giving the farmers ownership of this foundational food system infrastructure so that our food system is also generationally successional.
-Of course, the entire cycle only functions due to diverse and in-depth collaborations with buyers such as Oliver’s Markets, and the public that chooses to shop with a powerful, conscience and truthful intent.
+Of course, the entire cycle only functions due to diverse and in-depth collaborations with buyers such as Oliver’s Markets and a public that chooses to shop with a powerful, conscience and truthful intent.
 When we buy from F.E.E.D., we support not just the farm the produce came from but every farm in F.E.E.D.’s network!
 This, in turn, promotes a greater diversity in farming at the local level by supporting small-scale, local farmers, preserving their independence and ensuring their ability to operate sustainably for years to come.

 So, how can you get involved?
 Why, shop at Oliver’s, of course!
 We’re proud to offer fresh, local produce through F.E.E.D. in all 4 of our locations, with a list that includes both organic and conventional greens, tomatoes, carrots, herbs, and so much more.
 If you find yourself staying in more than going out, F.E.E.D. also offers a produce subscription service where they will send you a box of fresh, organic produce every week.
 It’s a great way to add more local fruits and veggies to your diet, and with new produce featured every week, you’ll never get bored!
 Check out F.E.E.D.’s website HERE to learn more.